Shifting competition: Insurance brands confront the innovator’s dilemma

 Definition: Coined by Clayton Christensen, the innovator’s dilemma describes how outstanding companies can do everything “right” and still lose market leadership — or even fail — as unexpected competitors rise.
 Read more in his iconic book.

-“We hear time and again from our clients across the financial services industry who are frustrated by competitors who offer lesser products or less comprehensive services and are still winning,” says Deanna Dial, VP of Client Services at Praxent.
+“We hear time and again from our clients across the financial services industry who are frustrated by competitors who offer lesser products or less comprehensive services and are still winning,” says Deanna Dial, former VP of Client Services at Praxent.

 The innovator’s dilemma is real.
 Today, your prospects have more choices than ever — even if these choices aren’t necessarily better.